cdig/cd-module/README.md

 ### Lemma Three
 You wrote down some fonts earlier, yes?
 There's a new file, `source/styles/fonts.scss` — open that file and uncomment the fonts you need.

 Back in the Terminal, run the `gulp` command.
 You'll either have a spectacular display of error fireworks — call Ivan! — or your newly upgraded module will pop up in your favorite web browser with a ton of new features and super-fast, hopefully-more-reliable compiling and reloading via gulp.
 Welcome to the future!

 ![](http://lunchboxsessions.s3.amazonaws.com/static/github-cd-module-readme/party.jpg)

+### Epilogue
+While you're reviewing your newly upgraded module, here are some trouble spots to look out for.

+#### Text in cd-map
+We've changed the standard font to Lato, which flows a little differently than the previous standard font(s) like Myriad.
+The change can be particularly painful in cd-maps, especially ones where the text is "bare" — that is, not placed in a box.

+#### Colors
+We've automatically changed all references to the old, non-standard colors like "cdDarkRed" to the new standard LBS colors.
+Make sure all your colored text, or text on colored backgrounds, is still readable.
+It should be, but if not, fix accordingly.
+Reminder: all the new colors are designed to work as a background for both white text and black text, so aim for consistency within a given layout (eg: all white or all black).